ammweio/insight/README.md

 # Insight

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This project is for book borrow [iBorrow] version 0.0.1

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `ionic build` for building and `ionic serve` for preview.

-## Testing
+## Contact

-Running `grunt test` will run the unit tests with karma.
+nonumber1989@gmail.com